HERMES-DKZ/quarto-publishing/episodes/03markdownbasics.md

 ## Markdown Syntax

 In order to use the source mode of Quarto, one needs to be able to write a document using the Markdown programming language.
 The relative simplicity and straightforardness of Markdown makes it one of the ideal programming languages for beginners.
-It is use by a variety of programms and exists in the background of most modern text based programms.
+It is used by a variety of programms and exists in the background of most modern text based programms.
 For example, this page is based on Markdown as well!
 Markdown is designed as a simple and easy to understand programming language.
 As such there are only a few key features the user needs to know to create basic syntax in Markdown.